MuKonqi/nottodbox/README.md

 ## Features
 ### Sidebar
 - A entry for searching in lists
-- A list for showing currently open pages (when double-clicked it opens or focuses selected)
+- A list for open pages (when double-clicked it opens or focuses selected)
-- A list for last opened pages (when double-clicked it opens or focuses selected)
+- A list for history (when double-clicked it opens or focuses selected)
-- Deleting item from 2nd list
+- Deleting item from history
-- Clearing 2nd list
+- Clearing item from history
 - Remember's it's status (visible / invisible), area in window (left / right), mode (fixed / floating)

 ### Home
-- A shortcut for keeping today's diary
+- A shortcut for keeping today's diary and focusing to it (optional)
 - Listing to-dos
 - Listing notes